wp-plugins/english-wp-admin/readme.txt

 1. The plugin admin bar

 == Changelog ==

+= 1.2.1 =
+* Fix notice level error when COOKIEHASH is not defined (Certain MultiSite installations)

 = 1.1 =
 * Fix notice level error when WPLANG is not defined